easakibahmad/portableLearning/README.md

 # Data loaded from api

-I have loaded data by loader and used useLoaderData to show it correspondingly
+I have loaded data from portable learning server site by loader and used useLoaderData to show it correspondingly.

-# ReChart used

-I used rechart to show statistics of quizzes

 # Blog page